-Summary: The County of Mendocino seeks to protect local government revenue and preserve local selfgovernance.
+Summary: The County of Mendocino seeks to protect local government revenue and preserve local self-governance.
 As the nation and the State grapple with revenue shortfalls and governmental restructuring and increasing demand for services, it is critical that every effort to support and promote local control is fully embraced to allow the County to exercise maximum flexibility in carrying out its policy and program mandates, while supporting our unique rural needs.

-- Support flexibility in county program implementation to reflect unique local needs. - Support funding consistency for local government programs. - Protect local government revenues from state taking or borrowing. - Advocacy for the unique needs of our rural communities including fiscal, programmatic, and regulatory consideration. - Promote predictable funding levels for local program, especially public safety and health and human services, to allow counties to plan for program administration.
+- Support flexibility in county program implementation to reflect unique local needs. - Support flexibility and ability for County's to contract with non-profits, local businesses and community based organizations that are licensed experts and can deliver vital services to our residents. - Protect local contracting authority to ensure vital county services are provided in the most costeffective manner. - Support funding consistency for local government programs. - Protect local government revenues from state taking or borrowing.

-• Support legislation that allows for local Cap and Trade revenues to be used in a more flexible manner regarding project selection while promoting cost-effectiveness, technological feasibility, innovation, collaboration, economic development and sustainability.
+- Advocacy for the unique needs of our rural communities including fiscal, programmatic, and regulatory consideration. - Promote predictable funding levels for local program, especially public safety and health and human services, to allow counties to plan for program administration. - Support legislation that allows for local Cap and Trade revenues to be used in a more flexible manner regarding project selection while promoting cost-effectiveness, technological feasibility, innovation, collaboration, economic development and sustainability. - Support a new Fee-to-Trust process that closely mirrors the new federal acknowledgement process and incorporate a high level of local government involvement, such that the two are in sync with each other as they are implemented to avoid confusion which could lead to conflict between local governments and tribes.